Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Introduction

-Though, due to the unbalanced nature of the problem, the task of sampling from the underlying measures requires alternative sampling schemes and different statistical modelling.
+Due to the unbalanced nature of the problem, however, the task of sampling from the underlying measures requires alternative sampling schemes and different statistical modelling.
 While for OT between probability measures there is a canonical sampling model by i.i.d. replications from the measures, this fails for UOT, since the considered measures are not necessarily probability measures.
 In this work, we address this issue and suggest a framework underpinning UOT based statistical data analysis.
-To this end, we analyse the $(p,C)$-KRD and its barycenter in three specific statistical models motivated by applications in randomised algorithms and microscopy tasks.
-Notably, these models also provide a framework which potentially allows to treat the alternative UOT models mentioned above.
+To this end, we analyze the $(p,C)$-KRD, the corresponding UOT plan and its barycenter in three specific statistical models motivated by applications in randomized algorithms and microscopy tasks.
+Notably, these models also provide a framework which potentially allows treating the alternative UOT models mentioned above.
+Throughout, we focus on finite discrete domains, as it allows a complete analysis while imposing minimal assumptions on the ground space.